Partial fraction decompositions on hyperplane arrangements: Primary decompositions

 \begin{remark} The description of the linear forms \(\ell_i\) in Theorem~\ref{thm:generic-m^d} can be reformulated from a matroid-theoretic perspective, with the configuration of the hyperplane arrangement corresponding to the uniform matroid of rank \(r\) on \(n\) elements.
 Explicitly, setting \(\{\ell_1,\ldots,\ell_n\}\) as the ground set, the collection of independent sets is:

 The flats of this matroid are the subsets of the ground set of cardinality at most $r$, together with the ground set itself.
-This foreshadows Corollary~\ref{cor:flats-pri-decomp} in the following subsection, where we consider arbitrary hyperplane arrangements. \end{remark}
+This foreshadows results of the following subsection, where we discuss arbitrary hyperplane arrangements. \end{remark}